Consumer Medicine Information

 If you take too much (overdose)

-If you take too many ATACAND you may get a headache and feel sick (nausea), dizzy and very tired.
+If you take too many ATACAND you may get a headache, feel sick (nausea), dizzy and

 While you are using ATACAND

 Take ATACAND exactly as your doctor has told you to.